Cross Connections definition

 Cross Connections means interconnections in a Meet Me Room between Tenant’s Demarc Rack Space and any telecommunications carriers present in such Meet Me Room.

-Cross Connections means a connection or arrangement of piping or appurtenances through which water of questionable quality, wastes or other contaminants could possibly flow back into the Water Distribution System because of a reversal of flow.
+Cross Connections means a connection or arrangement of piping or appurtenances through which water of questionable quality or from a source other than the Water System, wastes or other contaminants possibly could flow back into the Water System because of reversal of flow.

 Cross Connections means that all applicable sections of Chapter 6.28 of the Ceres Municipal Code shall apply.